dikasvieln/am-daily-journal/content/posts/hiking-on-rainy-days.md

 Waterproof shoes and boots keep your feet drier initially, making them a good option for colder weather.
 Renew the waterproofing at the beginning each season, or if you notice large dark spots forming when you splosh across wet terrain.

 **Pack dry clothes**
 Extra clothing is already one of the ten essentials.
-Be sure dry socks is one of the extra in your bag.
+Be sure dry socks are one of the extra in your bag.

 **Remember how to stay dry**
 With the right mindset, a rainy-day is easier than drying out after your wet.
 Don't wait to throw on your rain shell, or to take cover in a full-on rain squall.